minjoong507/Image-Captioning-Transformer/README.md

 ## Intro

-- This project is an implementation of Image Captiong model based on Transformer Encoder and Deocder.
+- This project is an implementation of Image Captiong model based on Transformer

 - Used Pytorch for the code.
 ResNet101 is used for extracting the features.
 You can check pre-trained models [here](https://github.com/pytorch/vision/tree/master/torchvision/models).